This page is part of the Bulk Downloading Satellite Imagery guide, which is itself part of Mastering Geospatial Data Ingestion in Python.

 return token

-"""Retrieve scene metadata for a bounding box and date range."""
+"""Return scene metadata records matching a bounding box and date range.

 payload = {